kubeshop/testkube-executor-template/CONTRIBUTING.md

 You're very welcome to help in testkube development, there is a lot of incoming work to do :).

-We're trying hard to limit technical debt from the beginning so we defined simple rules into testkube repo to help with it.
+We're trying hard to limit technical debt from the beginning so we defined simple rules into TestKube repo to help with it.

 ### For golang based components